 How to avoid a disastrous product launch

-You’ve had a fantastic idea.
+You’ve had a fantastic eCommerce business idea.
 You know it will do well, it will bring your company great success and people will love it.
 The product looks good, you have stock ready and launch day is approaching.
 Research suggests that 74% of people are excited when a new product launches and with the lead up to the festive season officially underway, that launch needs to go well.
 Unfortunately, there are a lot of things that can go wrong.
 Here are just a few issues you may face and just what you can do to avoid them.

 There is no market for your product

 Without proper market research, your excellent, groundbreaking idea may be nothing more than a wasted one.
 If there’s no call for your product, no need for it or you are trying to solve a problem that doesn’t need fixing, then, unfortunately, consumers just aren’t going to buy it.
 There may be similar products out there already and trying to launch in direct competition with an established, successful brand which already provides convenience can be a tough sell.

 In order to avoid the mistake of financing, producing, testing and launching a product there is no demand for, thorough research needs to be completed.
 Look into the why of products (why is it needed?
 Why do people want them?).
 If it’s not something people want, chances are it’s a mistake.